Basil (Ocimum basilicum) is a species of herb that is a member of the Lamiaceae family.

 Depending on the extent of the overwatering, it could be possible that some of the roots have become brown mushy.

-These should be removed with a sterile pruning tool to increase your plant’s chances of survival and prevent any from infection spreading to the rest of the plant.
+These should be removed with a sterile pruning tool to increase your plant’s chances of survival and prevent any infection from spreading to the rest of the plant.

-Finally, you can repot your basil into fresh soil, in a thoroughly sterilized or new pot.
+Finally, you can repot your basil into fresh soil in a thoroughly sterilized or new pot.

 Mild overwatering can be treated by simply letting the soil dry out.
 Move your plant into a warm area, but not into direct sunlight.